rtkwlf/cloud-security-remediation-guides/en/azure/virtualmachines/guest-level-diagnostics-enabled.md

 3. Select the corresponding virtual machine by clicking on the "Name" link.
 4. Ensure that the Virtual Machine is currently running.
 5. In the left menu pane, select "Diagnostic settings" under Monitoring.
-6. In the Diagnostic Settings Overview, select a storage account under "Pick a storage account" and then select "Enable guest-level monitoring".
+6. In the Diagnostic Settings Overview, select a storage account where the collected metrics will be stored under "Pick a storage account" and then select "Enable guest-level monitoring".
+A message will show up about "installing diagnostic setting extension".
+Wait for another message about "Successfully installed diagnostic setting extension".
-7. Repeat steps 3 - 6 for all other applicable Virtual Machines.
+9. Repeat steps 3 - 8 for all other applicable Virtual Machines.